aosuchowski/aosuchowski.github.io/_posts/2022-11-17-today-i-learned.md

  WHERE [name] = 'SomeTable'
  ```

 And here is some random `inline code` <-- this was created by surrounding the term "inline code" with back-ticks.
 I don't think I have ever used a back-tick in my life up until now.
-I had to search my laptop keyboard to find it, and when I did, cool!
+I had to search my laptop keyboard to find it, and when I did (with the help of a post on Stack Exchange's superuser site), hey cool!

 I'm looking forward to learning more about Markdown and Jekyll by having this blog on Github Pages.
 I'm not really sure if I will end up actually blogging a lot, but we shall see!
 It's fun to learn how to do it at the very least.